 www.web.dev domain is part of the

-The public suffix list defines this, so it's not
+The public suffix list defines what pages count as

-to control this behaviour.
-You can choose to not specify the attribute, or you
+this behaviour.
+You can choose to not specify the attribute, or you can use

 Lax to limit the cookie to same-site requests.